benlawraus/pyDALAnvilWorks/README.rst

 that syncs your laptop database schema from your anvil.works schema.
 To do this though, the old laptop database is erased.

+After running the setup script in `pyDALAnvilWorksDev <https://github.com/benlawraus/pyDALAnvilWorksDev>`_, scripts in the home directory will automatically have the correct paths.

 Anvil-Extras
 --------------